gbti-network/wordpress-perplexity-plugin/README.md

 ## Contributing

+Contributions are managed on our [GitHub repository](https://github.com/gbti-network/wordpress-perplexity-plugin).

-1. Fork the repository
+1. Fork the GitHub repository
 2. Create a feature branch
 3. Make your changes
 4. Test across different WordPress environments
-5. Submit a pull request
+5. Submit a pull request to the GitHub repository

 ## License